-Dr Sunitha is a former law practitioner, tutor, researcher and author with expertise in Intellectual Property and Competition Law.
-She explored special education following her son’s autism diagnosis in 2000.
-A need to help other parents of special children guided her to the principal role at Taraana.
+Dr Sunitha is a former lawyer practitioner, lecturer, researcher, and author with Intellectual Property and Competition Law expertise.
+She explored special needs education following her son’s ASD diagnosis in 2000.
+A desire to help other parents of children with developmental disabilities guided her to the principal role at Taraana.

 I can draw on my successes and failures to help younger parents experiencing the same challenges and fears I did and help them make appropriate decisions.